San Diego County Sheriff's Office: Concerns and challenges

 The San Diego County Jail incarcerates about on an average day in 2022, there were 4,305 people in county jails and with such large numbers, the jail has faced numerous problems with its facilities.

 One of the main concerns within the San Diego County detention facilities is death of inmates, while in custody.
 The San Diego County jails system set a record high of 18 deaths in 2021.
 Then Sheriff Kelly Martinez took over in February 2022, and the jails matched its record total deaths again.
 In 2022, a report from the California State Auditor found that while individuals were in custody at county jails, San Diego County reported the second‑highest number of in‑custody deaths over the time frame of 2006-2021.
 The San Diego County Board of Supervisors Citizens Law Enforcement Review Board (CLERB) created a semi-annual report, due to the concerns about the rate of deaths in San Diego.
 The Board noted that from 2006 through 2020, 185 people died in San Diego County’s jails.
 The report also found that inmates who died in the county's jails had been in custody for only a few days or several months, while others were waiting to be sentenced, set to be released or about to be transferred.

 In 2024, at least nine people died while in county jail.

 Another concern is that lack of accountability from those in charge.
 According to Justice Department data, 47 people died between 2021 and 2023, Sheriff Kelly Martinez and her predecessor, repeatedly refused requests from the CLERB to put her deputies through scanners before they start their shifts to reduce the flow of drugs into facilities.
 This request from the board came after two jail deputies pleaded guilty to drug-related charges last year, one for burglary of medication from a jail prescription medication drop-off box and the other for possession of cocaine on jail property.
 In December 2024 the County supervisors voted for stronger law enforcement review board powers.
 It has been noted that even having the sheriff to appear at CLERB meetings has been a struggle.

 Families of people who died in jail have expressed their frustration with the sheriff and the jails policy, especially Martinez refusal to scan jail staff for drugs.
 Thirteen inmates died from drug overdoses in San Diego jails between 2021 and 2023.

-In 2025, San Diego County faces a slew of lawsuits filed by at least two dozen people who said they were sexually assaulted as children and teens by probation officers while in the county’s juvenile detention facilities.